Gambo

 Area Protected: 2,097 acres

 Gambo has a variety of wetlands which waterfowl use, including bogs, brooks, ponds and shallow areas in the bay.
 They provide important nesting and staging areas on which waterfowl depend.
-Significant numbers of Canada geese stop to feed on the rich beds of eel grass during the spring and some nest on Gambo Bog.
-Brant geese use Gambo Bog as a stopover feeding site during their migration to arctic breeding grounds, and are considered a rare species for the island of Newfoundland.
-The Town is also home to many other avian species including bald eagles, common terns, various gull species and double-crested cormorants.
-In fact, the double-crested cormorant colony within Gambo is considered the largest in Newfoundland.
+Significant numbers of Canada Geese (Branta canadensis) stop to feed on the rich beds of eel grass during the spring and some nest on Gambo Bog.
+Brant Geese (Branta bernicla) use Gambo Bog as a stopover feeding site during their migration to arctic breeding grounds, and are considered a rare species for the island of Newfoundland.
+The Town is also home to many other avian species including Bald Eagle (Haliaeetus leucocephalus), Common Tern (Sterna hirundo), various gull species and Double-crested Cormorant (Nannopterum auritum).
+In fact, the Double-crested Cormorant colony within Gambo is considered the largest in the province.

 Middle Brook Trail, Gambo